 The British Edible Pulse Association (BEPA) has forecast that the UK pulse crop could expand over the next 5 years by 25 - 50%.
-This in LEGumes for the Agriculture of TOmorrow response to CAP reform measures, low values for oilseed rape, increasing problems with black grass control and the move away from wheat / rape rotations.
+This in response to CAP reform measures, low values for oilseed rape, increasing problems with black grass control and the move away from wheat / rape rotations.
 However, it must be remembered the UK pulse area fell by 25% during the last 5 years.